tradervue/api-docs/trades.md

 There are a number of other filter options that can be used; if you build a filter on the Tradervue web site using the drill-down interactive reports, and examine the URL immediately after narrowing the filter, you will see some of the available filter parameters.

+All parameters should be sent as query strings in the URL, for example: `/api/v1/trades?ortags=MyTag&side=S`

 ### Displaying a single trade